Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-aad.md

 Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force
 ```

+Run the command below to create two new AAD groups in your tenant.
+These groups will be given permission to access your cluster.
+If you already have groups you would like to use for this, you can skip this step.
+You will need to be a part of the group to be able to access the cluster.

 ```azurepowershell
 ./ad_groups.ps1 -appdevs <App Dev Group> -aksops <AKS Operations Team>
 ```